tawi1/DotsTrafficCity/docs/source/commonConfigs.rst

 Crowd Sound Config
 ~~~~~~~~~~~~

 Сonfig for crowd background sound.
-The sound of the crowd is calculated on the basis of two areas: the inner circle and the outer circle.
+The sound of the crowd is calculated based on of two areas: the inner circle and the outer circle.
 The sound in the inner circle is louder than the sound in the outer circle.

 	.. image:: /images/configs/common/CrowdSoundConfig.png